GabeOchieng/ebolaproject/docs/installation.rst

 How to Install
 --------------

-On Unix machines (e.g. Linux or Mac OS X), download EbolaOpt-0.1.tar.gz and go into the directory into which you downloaded it.
+On Unix machines (e.g. Linux or Mac OS X), download EbolaOpt-0.1.tar.gz from our github repository at https://github.com/altafang/ebolaproject and go into the directory into which you downloaded it.
 Then execute::

     tar -xvf EbolaOpt-0.1.tar.gz